Terms & Conditions

 14. The judges shall assess the entries, and one winner and one runner-up from each year group (5, 6, 7 and 8) will be selected.
 The judges’ decisions shall be final.
 No correspondence regarding the results will be entered into.

-16. Winners and runners-up will have their artwork displayed along with other selected works (chosen by the judging panel) in an exhibition at the Oxford University Museum of Natural History, displayed from May 2020.
+16. Winners and runners-up will have their artwork displayed along with other selected works (chosen by the judging panel) in an exhibition at the Oxford University Museum of Natural History.
 Dates and location may be subject to change, and participants will be notified as soon as possible.

-18. After the exhibition, artwork may be moved to displays in relevant departments or spaces within the Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford.
+18. After the exhibition, artwork may be moved to displays in relevant departments or spaces within the Mathematical, Physical and Life Sciences (MPLS) Division or Medical Sciences Division of the University of Oxford.

 19. Each participant owns the copyright to their artwork entry.
 By submitting an entry to the competition, MPLS has 1) permission for the entry to be published and has a non-exclusive, royalty-free, worldwide licence to republish your entry in electronic format and hard copy for purposes connected with the competition; and 2) the right to use the participant’s name, age, school year, school name, and artwork description (from the Entry Form) for the purpose of identifying the creator of the artwork.

 20. By submitting an entry, participants agree that MPLS may use the entry for any purpose connected with the competition, please see Privacy Notice for details.